grimace87/Stitchy/crates/stitchy/README.md

 version of Visual Studio, which can also be installed ahead of time, along with the components for "Desktop Development with C++" which can be selected in the Visual Studio Installer.

-For more information, see [https://rust-lang.github.io/rustup/installation/windows-msvc.html](MSVC prerequisites).
+For more information, see [MSVC prerequisites](https://rust-lang.github.io/rustup/installation/windows-msvc.html).

 ### NetBSD